 Innovative options for long-term pain relief

-Most of us have heard of steroid injections for pain which is one treatment available for chronic or acute pain.
-But according to Dr. Mansoor Aman, an interventional pain management physician at Aurora Health Center – Oshkosh, there have been several recent breakthroughs that are lesser known.
+Most of us have heard of steroid injections for pain — one treatment available for chronic or acute pain.
+But according to Dr. Mansoor Aman, an interventional pain management physician at Aurora Health Care, there have been several relatively recent breakthroughs that are lesser known.

 Dr. Aman explains that chronic pain that lasts greater than three months is different from acute pain after an injury or surgery.
-There is often “central sensitization” in which pain is encoded by the brain and you continue to experience pain even though your imaging tests don’t show any injury or inflammation.
+There is often “central sensitization.”
+This occurs when pain is encoded by the brain and you continue to experience pain even though your imaging tests don’t show any injury or inflammation.
 Doctors can use nerve stimulator devices to reduce your pain from these painful stimuli.

 Nerve stimulation offers different advantages depending on where the lead is placed.
 Stimulation is often felt as a massage-like sensation.
 Sometimes it runs in the background without any sensation at all.